Welsh regional rugby: 2010s

-Since the regionalisation of professional rugby union in Wales, until the early 2020s, the national team has experienced great success, winning the Six Nations Grand Slam in 2005, 2008, 2012, and 2019, as well as winning the championship for a fourth time in 2013 and a fifth time in 2021.
-Some have attributed this success to the regional concept.
+Since the regionalisation of professional rugby union in Wales, until the early 2020s, the national team experienced great success, winning the Six Nations Grand Slam in 2005, 2008, 2012, and 2019, as well as winning the championship for a fourth time in 2013 and a fifth time in 2021.
+Some attributed this success to the regional concept.

 In the United Rugby Championship, Welsh teams have won the title six times.
 The Ospreys are the most successful Welsh team in the history of the league with four titles, a record that was eventually shared and then surpassed by Leinster.
 The Scarlets have won the league twice, most recently in 2017, and were runners-up the following season, while Cardiff Rugby have been runners-up in consecutive seasons in 2007 and 2008.
 Despite this, the Welsh sides have made little impact in the European Cup, with no team getting further than the semi-finals.
 A desire for success in Europe had been one of the principal reasons for setting up the regions in the first place.
 However, Cardiff Rugby have been successful in the Challenge Cup (the second-tier European competition), winning the tournament twice.
 They remain the only Welsh region to reach the final of a European competition.